natm/home-phones/README.md

 # Home phones

 Call routing using [Twilio](http://www.twilio.com).
-We have a handful of incoming UK numbers with them, mostly ported in from elsewhere (as they work out cheaper than many UK VOIP providers).
+We have a handful of incoming UK numbers, mostly ported into Twilio from elsewhere (as they work out cheaper than many UK VOIP providers).
 Multiple SIP handsets in the house are registered to a SIP domain hosted in our Twilio account.

 This Flask application handles all our call routing: